sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 Bitbucket Server / Datacenter | 🟢 | 🔴
 Bitbucket Cloud | 🟢 | 🔴

-Webhooks need to be configured both on the sending side, the code host and receiving side, Sourcegraph respectivley.
+To receive webhooks both the receiving and sending side need to be configured.
+To configure the receiving side, [add an incoming webhook](#adding-an-incoming-webhook).
+Set up the sending side by [configuring webhooks on your code host](#configuring-webhooks-on-the-code-host)

 ## Deprecation notice